Jeff Oster: Departure

 In July, 2021, Oster, William Ackerman and Tom Eaton began to record the album Brothers.
 Originally, Brothers was conceived by Oster as a collaboration with Ackerman, but based on Eaton's contributions, Eaton was made a "brother" and given equal billing.
 Recording took place at Eaton's studio in Newburyport, MA and Ackerman's Imaginary Road Studios in Vermont.
 Eaton performed on piano, keyboard, bass, percussion, and electric guitar, Ackerman performed on acoustic guitar, and Oster performed on flugelhorn and trumpet.
 The album was nominated for the Grammy Award for Best New Age Album.

+In 2023 Oster released a lo-fi album, hØwling lØØn, which has been submitted for nomination to the 66th Grammy Awards.

 Influences and style

 Oster has said "As I've grown, I've been inspired by Bill Chase, and Herb Alpert, and Miles Davis and Chris Botti, along with Steely Dan, Pink Floyd, Will Ackerman, Yes, U2, and today by artists such as Kendrick Lamar."

 Oster's style has been often described as "Miles Davis meets Pink Floyd" or "Miles Davis meets Enya."